SuhasLabade/NeeR-Water-Overflow-Controller/README.md

 This device also has Manual and Auto mode that operates through given toggle switch .
-This device designed upto 2HP motor capacity and requires 230VAC supply for motor and 12V/1AMP DC supply for device. </br></br>
+This device designed upto 2HP motor capacity and requires 230VAC supply for motor and 12V/1AMP DC supply for device operation. </br></br>

 ### Bill of material  and specifications :

-Detailed list of material with specifications given on below link:
+Detailed list of material with specifications given on below:
 ![](https://github.com/SuhasLabade/NeeR-Water-Overflow-Controller/blob/master/Neer/Image5(2).png)

+Download bill of material file with reference links from here

+### Connection diagram :

+All components are connected as per below diagram.
+Here relay pin numbers are indicators to connect other components .
+Refer above block diagram and connection diagram to  simultenously to understand connection correctly.

 ![](https://github.com/SuhasLabade/NeeR-Water-Overflow-Controller/blob/master/Neer/image4.png)

-NeeR installation :
+### NeeR Assembly and installation :

 First Intallation on Vigyan ashrams Kitchen Tank :
 Upper Tank is with xxx liter capacity has single phase 1HP motor placed near bottom tank.
 Installed first device for one month testing August 3rd.